This step-by-step tutorial will show you and guide you through all the steps to install Kali Linux on VirtualBox.

 Things from here are Kali Linux-specific.

-1 To go ahead and install, choose “Graphical install” option and press “Enter” to continue.
+1. To install, choose the “Graphical install” option and press “Enter” to continue.

 2. Choose the language you wish to use for the installation process and the installed system and click the “Continue” button.

 3. Select your location and click the “Continue” button.
-This option is used to set your time zone, time format, etc.
+This option sets your time zone, time format, etc.

-4. Choose your keyboard layout and click “Continue” button.
-For the current installation we will use “American English”.
+4. Choose your keyboard layout and click the “Continue” button.
+For the current installation, we will use “American English.”

 5. Wait for the installer to configure the settings it needs to proceed with the installation.